How to Counter Radicalization in America

 We must move beyond a criminal justice-centric approach and move beyond the Muslim community.
 Local community groups must work with diverse populations to tackle all forms of violent extremism.
 The Department of Homeland Security should award more grants to community-led initiatives that work directly with youth.
 These interventions need to be personalized, to transform the radical views of specific individuals rather than seeking to change entire communities.

 In the case of Abdullahi Yusuf, FBI agents managed to stop the teenager at the airport.
 They informed him that he would not be permitted to travel abroad, as he had planned.
 Abdullahi pled guilty to trying to provide material support to ISIS.
-He was sent to a halfway house and sentenced by federal judge to a unique ‘ideological rehab’ program.
+He was sent to a halfway house and sentenced by a federal judge to a unique ‘ideological rehab’ program.
 Rather than scrolling through terrorist propaganda online, Yusuf began reflecting on the words of Martin Luther King Jr. He was introduced to the U.S. Constitution and the autobiography of Malcolm X. Visions of taking up arms in Syria were soon replaced with dreams of attending college.

 I am an alleged terrorist.